-Category 1: Sub-Category 1:

-11 Other Health and Therapeutic Services 11100 speech, hearing, and language therapy
+11100 speech, hearing, and language therapy

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Service Definition (Scope):

 Category 4: Sub-Category 4:

+Complete this part for a renewal application or a new waiver that replaces an existing waiver.
+Select one:

+Service is included in approved waiver.
+There is no change in service specifications.

+Service is included in approved waiver.
+The service specifications have been modified.

-sultation in communication and oral motor-feeding activities the member's community living skills and may be provided Individual Plan (Plan)
+Speech Therapy includes evaluation, treatment and consultation in communication and oral motor-feeding activities provided to members.
+Services are intended to maximize the member's community living skills and may be provided in any community setting as specified in the member's Individual Plan (Plan).